 Whose spruiking it?

 Mosely is a psychiatrist turned television producer/presenter who set himself up as a guinea pig following the 5:2 diet for the sake of an Horizon documentary.
-His co-author Mimi Spencer is a fashion journalist.
+His co-author Mimi Spencer, a fashion journalist.
 Neither have had any significant nutritional training.

 Mosley has claimed intermittent fasting has the following benefits: